 Here are several websites where you can create a Universal Amazon Link.
 Some of them are really easy to use, while others require more set-up time . . . but have more to offer.
 Try them out and then create a Universal Amazon Link for each of your books.

 This site is ultra easy to use.
 All you have to do is put your AISN into a panel and it will generate a short code and a long code for you.
 Your visitors will be taken to an “intermediate” page where they can click on their country flag.
 So while the link is ultra easy to create, it is a two step process for your visitors.
 You could end up losing some traffic.
 Test out the link below to see what I mean.

 Enter your AISN and you will get shortened code AND a QR code you can use on a bill board, on your car or a T-shirt.
 The possibilities are endless!

-If you have one book you can just grab the links on the fly, or you can create a free account and keep all your book links in one place.
+If you just have one book you can just grab the links on the fly.
+If you have more than one book, create a free account and keep all your book links in one place.

 BookLinker is tad bit more complicated than the first two on my list.
 You MUST register your name and email and choose a password.

 The few minutes it takes to do this is well worth it for three reasons:

 - You can use your own Amazon affiliate code.

 - You can create your own unique link that includes all or part of your book’s name